Our research is editorially independent but we may earn a commission for purchases made through our links.

 Blowing Rock, North Carolina

 Blowing Rock is tucked away in the mountains, only a 15-minute drive from Boone.
 Named after The Blowing Rock, an enormous cliff high above the Johns River Gorge, visitors will find plenty of wallet-friendly outdoor adventures and family entertainment.
 Go fishing or hiking at Moses Cone Memorial Park, go to the family theme park Tweetsie Railroad or explore the gravitational phenomenon at Mystery Hill.
-Main Street is lined with its shops, galleries and restaurants, while nearby attractions include Grandfather Mountain, Linville Caverns and Linville Falls.
+Main Street is lined with shops, galleries, and restaurants, while nearby attractions include Grandfather Mountain, Linville Caverns, and Linville Falls.

 Gulf Shores, Alabama

 Nestled on Alabama’s Gulf Coast, Gulf Shores is the perfect place for a fun and relaxing getaway.
 Enjoy its beautiful beaches, trails and pier, then get active on its golf courses and zip line adventures that soar over the dunes or visit the famous Flora-Bama beach bar that straddles the Florida-Alabama line nearby.
 Visit Bon Secour National Wildlife Refuge to see sea turtles and migratory birds, then learn about the area’s history at Fort Morgan perched over Mobile Bay.
 Kids will love interacting with lemurs, kangaroos and sloths at Alabama Gulf Coast Zoo.